 We do believe that when it comes to MIXING, Blendtec is a little easier to use than the Vitamix, especially when both wet and dry contents can be blended within the jar such as in many quick breads.
 Otherwise when the instructions are to blend up the wet ingredients and add to a bowl of the dry ingredients and finish by hand mixing, blendtec and vitamix can do this equally as well.
 When making yeast breads and doughs, the Vitamix dry jar is recommended for this which is an extra cost – where with Blendtec you can do it all in the same jar.
 Also removing doughs from the blender is a little easier with the single blade jar by Blendtec vs Vitamix’s 4 blade design.

 PLEASE NOTE: Blender Babes is an affiliate of both Vitamix and Blendtec blenders.
-It’s how we keep our content FREE and we are grateful for your support! ♥ Any purchase made using the links from this website will give you FREE SHIPPING as well as $170+ in FREE GIFTS!
+It’s how we keep our content FREE and we are grateful for your support! ♥ Your blender purchase made using the links from our website and Vitamix Promo Code 06-007974 or Blendtec Promo Code BBGIFT gives you FREE SHIPPING and you will also receive $200+ in FREE GIFTS!
 (Learn More) from Blender Babes!
-Please email us at firstname.lastname@example.org with your purchase confirmation to receive a FREE GIFT.
+Please email your purchase confirmation to firstname.lastname@example.org to receive your FREE GIFTS!
+Click here to learn more.